 I want to be a solar physicist.
 Do you have any advice?

-What about the actual health of solar physics nowadays?.
-There are great projects that are yielding a fair amount of data in many areas of solar physics.
-Projects such as: a) SOHO, an ESA-NASA project, which is generating data in helioseismology (interior of the Sun), in the solar atmosphere (chromosphere, transition region and corona) both in the visible, UV and extreme UV wavelengths; b) the Japanese YOHKOH project, which is generating data about the active Sun in X-rays since 1991; c) the ULYSSES spacecraft, which is studying the interplanetary medium near and above and below the sun (from the poles).
-Also from the ground: there are projects such as the helioseismic networks of GONG, IRIS, TON and BiSON; and projets operating at great observatories at Sac Peak, Kitt Peak, Big Bear, Hawaii, Canary Islands and others which have incorporated new instrumentation to better measure the magnetic fields on the Sun through polarimetry.
+What about the actual health of solar physics nowadays?
+There are some existing projects that are yielding a fair amount of data in many areas of solar physics.
+Projects such as: a).
+SOHO, an ESA-NASA project, which is generating data in helioseismology (interior of the Sun), in the solar atmosphere (chromosphere, transition region and corona) both in the visible, UV and extreme UV wavelengths; b). two STEREO spacecraft which in 2011 will be deployed 180 degrees apart to observe the entire surface of the Sun for the first time; c). the ULYSSES spacecraft, which is studying the interplanetary medium near and above and below the sun (from the poles).
+Also from the ground: there are projects such as the helioseismic networks of GONG, IRIS, TON and BiSON; and projects operating at great observatories at Sac Peak, Kitt Peak, Big Bear, Hawaii, Canary Islands and others which have incorporated new instrumentation to better measure the magnetic fields on the Sun through polarimetry.
 These projects are yielding a huge amount of high quality data that will take at least a decade for us and others (maybe you) to study.

 However, my personal view about the financial picture for basic solar research for the next five or so years in Europe is not very optimistic.
 At the moment, in Europe, there is a shortage of money for basic research, as opposed to applied research.
 However, I believe that we will succeed in attracting enough funds for continuing the solar physics research as part of Sun-Earth interaction environmental studies.
 Such "space weather" studies show the relationships and causal effects of the Sun on the near-Earth and on the atmospheric Earth, and these studies are likely to be the sources of major investment in the near future.
 I believe that the situation in the US is nearly similar.